Rqcker/eai2024/README.md

 This project is licensed under the **Apache 2.0 License** - see the [LICENSE](LICENSE) file for details.

-### 🌐 Contact
+### 📬 Contact

-For any questions or further information, please contact the project team at [dcee.org.uk](https://dcee.org.uk/).
+For any questions or further information, please contact the project team at 🌐 [Digital Circular Electrochemical Economy (DCEE) Project](https://dcee.org.uk/) and 🏛️ [National Interdisciplinary Centre for the Circular Chemical Economy](https://www.circular-chemical.org/).

 ### 🔖 Citation